troclaux/peso/README.md

 - ec2 setup
   - don't forget to configure security groups in terraform file
   - install aws cli, docker, docker compose
+- is aws internet gateway necessary for architecture? connects my vpc to the public internet
+  - allows vpc to send and receive traffic from the internet
+  - it must be attached to the vpc
+  - route tables must explicitly route traffic through it
+    - route table: set of rules that control how network traffic leaves or enters a subnet inside vpc
 - how do i get ssl certificate? use certbot
 - should i scp to copy my .env vars to ec2 instance or use aws secrets manager?
   - aws secrets manager is safer